 In today’s global marketplace, where diverse backgrounds, skills and experience are critical for strategic and operational decisions, having more women involved at the highest levels of business management and corporate governance is associated with more profitable and well-managed corporations.
-We are dedicated to helping make that a reality.
+The Graduate School of Management is dedicated to helping make that a reality.

 UC Davis Study of California Women Business Leaders

-The study is the only one of its kind to focus on gender diversity in the boardrooms and executive suites of corporate California.
-It is an annual benchmark for gender diversity in the C-suites and boardrooms of the 400 largest public companies in the state.
+Our study is the only one of its kind to focus on gender diversity in the boardrooms and executive suites of corporate California.
 Our goal is to drive awareness among corporations, business leaders and policy makers to take meaningful action toward greater female representation.

 In September 2013 the California legislature passed a resolution, the first of its kind in the nation, calling for public companies to add more women to their boards of directors.
 The UC Davis study and the work of many groups were cited in the resolution and by the resolution

 sponsor for raising the visibility of this important corporate

 Although non-binding, Senate Concurrent Resolution 62 (SCR-62) sets goals for the number of women based on the size of the company’s board (three or more women for boards of nine or more directors, two or more women for boards of five to eight directors, and one woman for smaller boards).